 1894 – 1 November: Fr McCarthy died after being injured in a train crash at Redfern.

 1894 – 2 December Cardinal Moran blessed the Foundation Stone for a new school building that was located near the present “grass area” in the school playground.
 The Foundation Stone is now located to the left of the main entrance to the church.

-1898 – 3 May: The Convent opened; built with funds left in the estate of Fr McCarthy, it stood near the corner of Parramatta Road and Broughton St. It was demolished to make way for the present St Mary’s Villa.
+1898 – 3 May: The Convent opened; built with funds from the estate of Fr McCarthy, it stood near the corner of Parramatta Road and Broughton St. It was demolished to make way for the present St Mary’s Villa.
 The Foundation Stone is in the garden on the Villa side of the Church Forecourt.

 1917 – the first church, which had been converted into a hall and school, was demolished to make way for a new girls’school and hall (present hall with classrooms above).

 1928 – Laying of the foundation stone for the third (present) church by the Apostolic Delegate, Rev. Dr. Cattaneo.